Sewerbird/sewerbird.github.io/content/blog/_posts/2017-07-11-Broken Arm Saga.md

 By the time this second had finished up, the incredibly loud "CRACK!" of my bone breaking had stopped echoing like a snapped tree branch.
 I let out an incredibly manly "YELP!", held my arm in place, and began watching myself for signs of shock: I went to sit down amongst everyone.
 Everyone took a second to realize there was a problem, and started to become horrified as it dawned what had happened.
 Stefan Fuchs helped keep me calm with his trademark style of conversation, while a van was being mobilized by Gabriel Paquin and Naomi Li.
 Gingerly walking down yet more slippery steps, I slid into the vehicle with Gabriel and Naomi and we drove down the switchbacked mountain roads yet again.

-Naomi rode shotgun to manage directions and comms, while Gabriel joined me in the back seat to help me keep my lower arm still on the windy roads.
+Naomi rode shotgun to manage directions and operational-communicationss, while Gabriel joined me in the back seat to help me keep my lower arm still on the windy roads.
 An eternity later (time dilation is a theme in this account) we arrived in the town of Deqing at the base of Moganshan, and shortly afterwards we were at the emergency entrance of Deqing Hospital.

 ## Deqing

-I have very little experience with western hospitals, but I have some experience with chinese ones: a typical chinese hospital is run with the same level of bedside manner as a Department of Motor Vehicles office.
+I have very little experience with western hospitals, but I have some experience with Chinese ones: a typical Chinese hospital is run with the same level of bedside manner as a Department of Motor Vehicles office.
 Thankfully, though, Deqing is a sleepy little town and the hospital wasn't busy, so I got immediate inspection.
 Naomi and Gabriel discussed the details of my situation with the clinician in the ER and I was brought to the xray room and told to drop my arm for a moment.
 THAT HURT.
 But I got this picture:

 {:refdef: style="text-align: center;"}
 ![First Xray]({{site.url}}/assets/broken_arm_xray_before.png)